The Bankrate promise

 Which card earns the most?

 The card that earns you the most depends on what you spend your money on.
 So, let’s take a look at a possible spending scenario.
+Keep in mind, however, that what you earn isn’t necessarily as important as the value when you redeem the rewards.

 Using your Citi Premier Card, say you spend $200 on gas, $800 on groceries (in-store), $100 dining out and $1,000 on a plane ticket and hotel accommodations in a given month.
 Since each spending category earns 3X points, you’ll receive 6,300 points on these purchases.
 If points are worth 1 cent each, these points are worth $63.